minicom

 F - Background Color (menu)

 indicates the background color to use for all the configuration windows in minicom.
-Note that minicom will not allow you to set foreground and back‐
+Note that minicom will not allow you to set foreground and background colors to the same

 G - Foreground Color (term)